geksiong/gs-garden/projects/music_server.md

 - From the web gui, under "Tweaks" > "User Commands", specify the path to this file `/mnt/mmcblk0p2/tce/custom/replaceJiveliteFonts.sh` so that pCP will run these commands on boot
 - Reboot and ssh in again to verify the fonts are soft-linked correctly.
 Test with your choice of music file with the Unicode metadata.

+#### The Easy Way (not tested)

+Under the "Advanced" menu there is an "Applet Installer".
+One of the applets is a Font Replacer which is supposed to replace the font with a merged FreeSans + Droid Sans font.

 ### Others